What to do before you cancel Vodafone broadband

 Vodafone broadband early cancellation fees

-The table below shows the monthly charges for early termination of a Vodafone broadband contract, as detailed in its price guide.
+The table below shows the monthly charges for early termination of some Vodafone broadband packages, as detailed in its price guide.
+Check the price guide if you do not see your Vodafone package listed below.

 Note that there is also a cease fee of £15 which will be added to the bill.